ishita1432/EDA-on-Data-Science-Job-Salaries/README.md

 # EDA on Data Science Job Salaries

 This repository contains all the necessary code, data, and documentation to perform a comprehensive analysis of salaries within the Data Science field.
-Whether you're a data enthusiast, a job seeker, or a recruiter, this project aims to provide valuable insights into the salary trends, factors influencing salaries, and more.
+Whether you're a data enthusiast, a job seeker, or a recruiter, this project aims to provide valuable insights into salary trends, factors influencing salaries, and more.

 ## Table of Contents